 'Opt for a pair of wall lights, perhaps to frame your front door or to hover over a standing plant.
 This will allow for an even spill of light where it's needed most, especially in the darker winter months when outdoor lighting is essential,' advises Rohan Blacker, founder of lighting company, Pooky (opens in new tab).

 Rohan also suggests using a range of different wall lights to create a lighting feature.
 'Play around with the lights’ direction and focal points – illuminate your house number, your brightly painted front door or your favorite porch plant.'

 Keep everything simple and unfussy in a small front porch.
-Don't try to fit in a boot store if there's not enough space.
+Don't try to fit in a seating area if there's not enough space.
 Remove anything that is tired, worn out or not used.
 Then include things that have a practical or a multi-functional purpose.

-'If you have space, a bench is a great addition to a porch,' advises interior designer, Genevieve Hurley.
-'I recently designed a stone-clad bench for a client which could be lifted up and used as a boot store.'
+'If you do have space, a bench is a great addition to a porch,' advises interior designer, Genevieve Hurley.
+'I recently designed a stone-clad bench for a client which could be lifted up and used to store shoes.'